← Back to blog

 The full framework spec, citation block, and a print-ready version live at /research/action-pause.

 The habit is simple.
-If it asks you to do something, pause.
-Ask whether you expected it, whether it fits the normal channel, and what breaks if it is fake.
+If a communication from any channel is asking you to do something consequential, pause.
+Ask whether you expected it, whether it fits how that person or system normally reaches you, and what breaks if it is fake.
 Rate your certainty honestly.
 If you are not certain, or if you are certain but have not verified through a separate channel on something consequential, verify before you act.
 Ten seconds.
 That is the whole framework.
+What changed, and what this framework is a response to, is that the content cues we used to trust are no longer sufficient to isolate the attack class, and the boundary between email, voice, video, chat, and compromised-account impersonation is collapsing in the direction of a single behavioral problem.

 The protocol paper (doi:10.5281/zenodo.19059296) and preliminary findings (doi:10.5281/zenodo.19410549) are openly available.
 Threat Terminal is at research.scottaltiparmak.com.